 The Maldivian police and government took immediate cognisance of the matter.

-The Ministry of Foreign Affairs of the island nation strongly condemning the violent acts.
+The Ministry of Foreign Affairs of the island nation issued a statement strongly condemning the violent acts.
 It said that such malicious acts of violence aimed at disrupting public safety and undermining the security of individuals and the diplomatic corps will not be tolerated.

 Authorities have launched a special investigation into the incident.
 It added that the International Day of Yoga has been celebrated in the Maldives since 2015.